jancarloonce/script-craft/readme.md

 ## 📍 Overview

-The ScriptCraft: Crafting Testimonial Video Ads Made Simple with GPT-3 is a web application built using Flask and OpenAI's GPT-3 API.
-It provides a user-friendly interface for users to input product information, including the product name and description.
-The app then leverages the power of OpenAI's GPT-3 to dynamically generate three script ideas for a testimonial video ad based on the provided product details.
+ScriptCraft is a web application that simplifies the creation of testimonial video ads using the power of OpenAI's GPT-3 API.
+Built with Flask and designed for ease of use, ScriptCraft provides users with a user-friendly interface to input product information.
+Leveraging the capabilities of OpenAI's GPT-3, the application dynamically generates three script ideas for a testimonial video ad based on the provided product details.

 ---